gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 # Public Keys of Joining Nodes # {#sec-public-keys-of-joining-nodes}

-Source authentication of a message sent within the group and protected with Group OSCORE is ensured by means of a digital countersignature embedded in the message (in group mode), or by integrity-protecting the message with pairwise keying material derived from the asymmetric keys of sender and recipient (in pairwise mode).
+Source authentication of a message sent within the group and protected with Group OSCORE is ensured by means of a digital signature embedded in the message (in group mode), or by integrity-protecting the message with pairwise keying material derived from the asymmetric keys of sender and recipient (in pairwise mode).

 Therefore, group members must be able to retrieve each other's public key from a trusted key repository, in order to verify source authenticity of incoming group messages.